lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 ### How to approach learning sentence structure in Danish

 While learning to speak Danish as a child or a teenager, one may unconsciously acquire word order structure from regular language input.
-When an adult learner formulates a Danish phrase, especially when the level is getting more advanced, and an adult learner wants to construct a more extended sentence, one may realize that a conscious effort is needed to master the sentence structure.

-I believe it is necessary to consciously systematize the basic principles of structuring a Danish sentence.
+When an adult learner formulates a Danish phrase, especially when the level is getting more advanced, a conscious effort is needed to master the sentence structure.
+Therefore, I believe it is necessary to consciously systematize the basic principles of structuring a Danish sentence.
 The way I teach word order in Danish is mainly based on my learning practices, which turned out to be effective.
 I also apply my teaching experience of tackling a word order issue in adult learners in a short time, e.g. before an exam or as a repair of the acquired wrong sentence structure.

 Danish sentence structure is precise and allows a limited variation.
 Each building brick should stay at its place, and the changes in the word order may completely change the meaning of the phrase, as in the case with ‘så’ as the main clause conjunction of consequence (a) and the subclause conjunction of purpose (b).